Andresmup/github-foundations/Git_&_Github_Related/Readme.md

 git push <remote name> --tags
 ```

+By using the flag `-u` when a push git estabish a follow relation between the two branches (local and remote).
+So in future operations such `git push` o `git pull` Git will automatically remember which remote and local branch they belong to.

 > [!NOTE]
 > To be able to make push from a local repository into a remote one a key or authorization is required